Analysis | The 30-second post-presidency speech about dogs that perfectly summarizes Donald Trump

 By 2020, Trump’s discussions of dogs had mostly migrated from praise for Conan to claims that dogs had been sent absentee ballots — part of an early effort to cast doubt on the results of the 2020 presidential election.

-The day Trump hosted Conan, Nov.
-25, 2019, was the most canine-centric of his presidency.
+The day Trump hosted Conan — Nov.
+25, 2019 — was the most canine-centric of his presidency.
 In addition to the Conan event, he welcomed activists to the White House to sign legislation called the Animal Cruelty Prevention Act.
 Among them was Lauree Simmons, the founder of an organization called Big Dog Ranch Rescue.

 By that point, Simmons’s group was robustly entangled in Trumpworld.
-Trump’s daughter-in-law, Lara Trump, was involved in the group’s events — events that, since 2014, have spent $1.8 million at Trump properties in Florida, according to HuffPost reporting.
+Trump’s daughter-in-law, Lara Trump, was involved in the group’s events — events that, since 2014, have spent $1.8 million at Donald Trump’s properties in Florida, according to HuffPost reporting.
 (The organization disputes that figure.)
 That includes multiple events at Mar-a-Lago, Trump’s resort in Florida, including one shortly after the 2020 election and one last week.

-Trump stopped by that event on Friday, giving a brief speech praising the group’s work.
+Trump stopped by that event Friday, giving a brief speech praising the group’s work.

 “I was walking and I hear everybody screaming in the ballroom,” he began, apparently to explain why he was stopping by while still wearing golf attire.
 “I said, ‘What’s going on?’
 They said, ‘We’re going to help dogs.’
 And that’s okay with me.”